Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Conclusion

 \section{Conclusion}

 In this paper, we proposed two algorithms for decoding subsystem codes over erasure channel.
 By using the technique of gauge fixing in combination with other preprocessing techniques we were able to significantly improve the threshold of TSCCs for the erasure noise with respect to our previous work \cite{ITW_TSCC}.
 Our work draws upon the mapping of TSCC to multiple copies of color codes proposed in \cite{bombin2012universal}.
 We decode on these color codes instead of decoding directly on TSCC which motivates in a sense the need for gauge fixing.
 Our first decoder uses partial gauge fixing where gauge fixing is used only to correct erasure induced bit flip errors.
-For this decoder we use only 2-body measurements for syndrome measurement of all the check operators.
 The second decoder uses maximal gauge fixing where both bit flip and phase flip errors are corrected via gauge fixing.
-Syndrome measurement for this decoder requires both $2$-body and 4-body measurements.
-This keeps the advantage of subsystem code intact.
-The later decoder gives us a threshold of 44\%.
+The later decoder gives us a threshold of $44\%$.
 To the best of our knowledge, this is the highest threshold to date for a TSSC for erasure noise.
+Syndrome measurement for both the decoders requires us to measure 4-body and 8-body measurements.
 We also formulated conditions for correctability of erasures on the subsystem codes.
 There remain many other interesting open questions in this context.
-Developing an optimal decoder without gauge fixing, improving the performance of the proposed decoders are some natural problems for further study.
+Developing an optimal decoder without gauge fixing, improving the performance of the proposed decoders, reducing the complexity of syndrome measurement are some natural problems for further study.

 {\em Acknowledgment.} HMS would like to thank Arun B. Aloshious for valuable discussions.